chris-groves/CV/README.md

 ## Other Interests

-- Reading - non-fiction on topics such as productivity, personal development, personal finance, psychology.
+- Reading - non-fiction, particularly topics such as productivity, personal development, personal finance, psychology.
 Two of my favourite books are 'Deep Work' and 'Digital Minimalism' by Cal Newport.

-- Football - attended matches and followed the ups and downs of Charlton Athletic for over 20 years with my father
+- Football - attended matches and followed the ups and downs of Charlton Athletic for over 20 years with my dad

-- Crime documentaries - currently watching 'Women Behind Bars'
+- Crime documentaries - 'Making a Murderer' is one of my favourites